 This is a big question to answer… but you gotta know…

-As far as SquareSpace, I’m not 100% sure what they do/do not allow, but whichever platform you decide to go with, I really, REALLY suggest to make sure that you own it (which means, to pay for “hosting”… which I’ll get in to later), so it can’t be taken away from you one day.
+I really, REALLY just suggest to make sure that you own your blog (which means, to pay for “hosting”… which I’ll get in to later), so it can’t be taken away from you one day.

 Step 5.
 What should your blog look like?

 I recommend browsing the web for similar blogs that you love the “look,” of.
 What catches your attention?
-What colors do you like?
+Are there certain colors you love?
 What fonts do you like?

 Make note of everything you like of others, that you’d like on yours.
 Do you like one that you’ve found?
-Scroll to the bottom to see who designed it, because sometimes the designer will include a link to their site there.
+Scroll to the bottom to see who designed it, because sometimes the designer will include a link to their site!

 Head over to the designers site, and see if they provide free templates or “ready to purchase” templates, or are taking new customers for blog design.
 If you don’t have any luck with that, google “free blog templates,” and you may just get lucky enough and find a fantabulous blog template that you love, for free!
 Etsy also has a TON of templates that you can likely score for a few bucks!